jtoth7824/employee_directory/README.md

 ## Usage

 This application requires Node.js to be installed.
-It also requires the user to have 'mongoose', 'morgan', 'compression', 'lite-server' and 'express packages installed.
 (See [Installation](#installation) section.)
 Once these items have been installed, the user can launch the application from a terminal window as follows:

 **npm start**